 Considerable cost savings - increased efficiency

-N-Sep was first fully tested by IVAR in the Grødaland treatment plant where a dissolved air flotation system is used for the separation.
+N-Sep was first fully tested by IVAR, a publically owned company specializing in treatment of municipal waste water and general waste, located at Grødaland south of Stavanger, in a treatment plant where a dissolved air flotation system is used for the separation.
 N-Sep was also tested through several bell filter systems.
-When dosed ahead of the filter systems the N-Sep can deal with large variations in the feed characteristics, like Suspended Solids, pH and hydraulic load.
+When dosed upstream of the filter systems, the N-Sep can deal with large variations in the feed characteristics, like suspended solids, pH and hydraulic load.

-The Grødaland treatment plant collects mainly wastewater from industrial activities, which present large variations in the content of suspended solids and pH ranging between 6 and 9.
-There several different new technologies have been tested and, since summer 2015, the plant operates continuously with N-Sep without any deviation from the allowed emissions.
+The IVAR treatment plant collects mainly wastewater from industrial activities, which present large variations in the content of suspended solids and pH ranging between 6 and 9.
+Several different new technologies have been tested and, since 2015, the plant operates continuously with N-Sep without any deviation from the allowed emissions.

 The use of N-Sep as an alternative to precipitation with ferric chloride and polymers resulted in significant cost savings and increased efficiency.

 Mixing N-Sep to wastewater improves the separation of the suspended solids, so that the plant meets emission requirements without the need for major modifications, thus extending the life of the facilities.

 Conventional treatment using metal salts in combination with polymers requires in mixing and time for retention.
 Quick stirring and retention time of 1-3 min. are common procedures in the coagulation with metal salts.
 Flocculation occurs during slow stirring with typical retention time of 10-30 minutes.